Companions Down the

 Pennsylvania & New York

-• Adams County Nursery, from one of the most productive apple growing regions in Pennsylvania (or the country), includes a rating system in its descriptions of apples (size, keeping quality, flavor, scab and blight resistance).
+• Adams County Nursery, from one of the most productive apple growing regions in Pennsylvania (or the country).

 New England

-• Fedco Seeds, Maine, includes descriptions and photographs of the fruit trees it sells, including many heritage apple varieties that originated in Maine.
+• Fedco Seeds, Maine, includes descriptions and photographs of the fruit trees it sells.
+A supplier of many trees in our orchard.

-• Maine Heritage Orchard, from the Maine Organic Farmers and Gardeners Association, with pictures and descriptions of apples that originated in Maine.
+• Maine Heritage Orchard, from the Maine Organic Farmers and Gardeners Association, with pictures and descriptions of more than 200 apples found in its orchard.
+Many originated in Maine.

 Midwest